US Citizens and Long Term Residents.

 - To comply with federal tax obligations, the US person must:

-- File the Foreign Banking Account Report (FBAR) for the years 2010 - 2015 in which the aggregate value each year of all foreign accounts exceeded $10,000.
+- File the Foreign Banking Account Report (FBAR) for the years 2011 - 2016 in which the aggregate value each year of all foreign accounts exceeded $10,000.
+The 2017 FBAR must be filed by the due date of the tax return.

-- File the Statement of Specified Foreign Financial Assets - Form 8938 - for 2011 - 2015 if you are a US citizen, US Resident Alien, Nonresident Alien who elects to be treated as a Resident Alien for purposes of filing a joint income tax return or a Nonresident Alien who is a bona fide resident of American Samoa or Puerto Rico according to established thresholds.
+- File the Statement of Specified Foreign Financial Assets - Form 8938 (Foreign Account Tax Compliance Act (FATCA)) - for 2014 - 2016 if you are a US citizen, US Resident Alien, Nonresident Alien who elects to be treated as a Resident Alien for purposes of filing a joint income tax return or a Nonresident Alien who is a bona fide resident of American Samoa or Puerto Rico according to established thresholds.
+The 2017 FATCA form is due with the tax return.